kamcio96/SpongeDocs/source/contributing/howtogit.rst

 this:

 .. image:: /images/contributing/repo-rebase2.svg
-  :alt: rebase 1
+  :alt: Rebasing 2

 4. Push Everything to your Fork
 -------------------------------

-The last thing we need to do is to push everything to the fork:
+The last thing we need to do is to push everything to the fork.
+If you've already created a PR, it will get updated
+automatically:

 .. code-block:: none